project-fifo/docs/technical/api/users.rst

    :resheader content-type: the returned datatype, usually ``application/json``
    :resheader x-snarl-token: the snarl token for this session

-   :status 200: the information about user's roles is returned
+   :status 200: user's roles are returned
-   :status 404: the permission was not found
+   :status 404: no roles were found
    :status 403: user is not authorized
    :status 503: one or more subsystems could not be reached